livecode/livecode/docs/notes/bugfix-11836.md

-# MouseLoc returns wrong value if pixelScale set to 1
+# MouseLoc returns wrong value if pixelScale set to value other than 1